Hepatitis B Blood Test

 This antigen test shows whether you have contracted hepatitis B virus.
 The test consists of a blood test that you can easily perform from home.
 You will receive detailed instructions with your test on how to collect the sample.
 After collection, send your sample to our certified laboratory using the prepaid shipping label, where it will be analyzed.
 You will receive the results within a few days of the sample reaching the lab.

 What is hepatitis B?

 Hepatitis B is a vaccine-preventable inflammation of the liver caused by infection with the hepatitis B virus.
 Transmission can take place from mother to child at birth, through sexual contact or contact with blood (RIVM, 2021).
 Hepatitis B is not spread through food or water, sharing eating utensils, breastfeeding, hugging, kissing, hand holding, coughing, or sneezing.

 What is the window period for hepatitis B?

 Every STI has a window period.
 This is the time between when an individual is infected and the moment that the STI is detectable with a test.
-For Hepatitis B, this is at least 8 weeks, but can be up to five months following exposure.
+The window period of hepatitis B is four weeks.

 When should I consider taking a hepatitis B test?